Human

-Humans (Homo sapiens) are the most abundant and widespread species of primate.
-They are a type of great ape that is characterized by bipedalism and exceptional cognitive skills due to a large and complex brain.
-Humans are highly social and tend to live in complex social structures composed of many cooperating and competing groups, from families and kinship networks to political states.
-As such, social interactions between humans have established a wide variety of values, social norms, languages, and rituals, each of which bolsters human society.
-The desire to understand and influence phenomena has motivated humanity's development of science, technology, philosophy, mythology, religion, and other conceptual frameworks.
+Humans are highly social, with individual humans tending to belong to a multi-layered network of distinct social groups – from families and peer groups to corporations and political states.
+As such, social interactions between humans have established a wide variety of values, social norms, languages, and traditions (collectively termed institutions), each of which bolsters human society.
+Humans are also highly curious: the desire to understand and influence phenomena has motivated humanity's development of science, technology, philosophy, mythology, religion, and other frameworks of knowledge; humans also study themselves through such domains as anthropology, social science, history, psychology, and medicine.
+As of 2025, there are estimated to be more than 8 billion living humans.